-Employers use restricted stocks in employee compensation schemes.
+Employers use restricted stocks in employee compensation schemes (share-based compensation).
 The shares issued to the employees are non-transferable until the employee fulfills certain conditions.
-Some of the restrictions may include working for a certain period of time, or to fulfill pre-agreed individual performance goal, or to achieve the specified corporate goal.
+Some of the restrictions may include working for a certain period of time, or to fulfill pre-agreed individual performance goals, or achieving the specified corporate goal.

 Structure and Purpose

-Company issue the restricted stocks to an employee on issue date similar to equity shares, preference shares, and other stock option plans.
-Though, restricted stocks do not have any special feature; the employee cannot take possession of these stocks until they complete the vesting schedule.
-Vesting schedule can be a program or task given to the employee by an employer.
-Restricted stock is classified as a “full-value grant”, whereby the shares carry the full value of the stock at the time of its issue.
+Company issue the restricted stocks to an employee on the issue date, similar to equity shares, preference shares, and other stock option plans.
+Though restricted stocks do not have any special features, the employee cannot take possession of these stocks until they complete the vesting schedule.
+A vesting schedule can be a program or task given to the employee by an employer.
+Restricted stock is classified as a “full-value grant,” whereby the shares carry the full value of the stock at the time of its issue.

-These stock resemble the traditional non-qualified plans, there is a substantial risk of forfeiting of shares to the employees.
+These stocks resemble the traditional non-qualified plans; there is a substantial risk of forfeiting shares to the employees.
 Non-fulfillment of the requirements of the vesting schedule amounts to a forfeiture of stock.

-Employers issue the restricted stock to employees in order to motivate them to accomplish corporate goals.
+Employers issue restricted stock to employees to motivate them to accomplish corporate goals.
 There are generally three types of vesting conditions:

 Tenure of the Employee